Turpan: 18th and 19th centuries

 The Imin mosque of Turfan was built in 1779.

 Francis Younghusband visited Turpan in 1887 on his overland journey from Beijing to India.
 He said it consisted of two walled towns, a Chinese one with a population of no more than 5,000 and, about a mile (1.6 km) to the west, a Turk town of "probably" 12,000 to 15,000 inhabitants.
 The town (presumably the "Turk town") had four gateways, one for each of the cardinal directions, of solid brickwork and massive wooden doors plated with iron and covered by a semicircular bastion.
 The well-kept walls were of mud and about 35 ft (10.7 m) tall and 20 to 30 feet (6 to 9 m) thick, with loopholes at the top.
 There was a level space about 15 yards (14 m) wide outside the main walls surrounded by a musketry wall about 8 ft (2.4 m) high, with a ditch around it some 12 ft (3.7 m) deep and 20 ft (6 m) wide.
-There were drumtowers over the gateways, small square towers at the corners and two small square bastions between the corners and the gateways, "two to each front."
+There were drumtowers over the gateways, small square towers at the corners and two small square bastions between the corners and the gateways, "two to each front".
 Wheat, cotton, poppies, melons and grapes were grown in the surrounding fields.

 Turpan grapes impressed other travelers to the region as well.
 The 19th-century Russian explorer Grigory Grum-Grshimailo, thought the local raisins may be "the best in the world" and noted the buildings of a "perfectly peculiar design" used for drying them called chunche.

 Mongols, Chinese and Chantos all lived in Turfan during this period.

 20th and 21st centuries

-In 1931, a Uyghur rebellion against the China broke out in the region, after a Chinese commander tried to forcibly marry a local girl.
+In 1931, a Uyghur rebellion broke out in the region, after a Chinese commander tried to forcibly marry a local girl.
 The Chinese responded by indiscriminately attacking Muslims; this turned the entire countryside against the Chinese administration and the Uyghurs, Kazakhs, Kyrgyz and Tungans joined the rebels.

-On August 19, 1981, Deng Xiaoping conducted an inspection in Turpan Prefecture.
+On 19 August 1981, Deng Xiaoping conducted an inspection in Turpan Prefecture.

-On March 31, 1995, Turpan and Dunhuang became sister cities.
+On 31 March 1995, Turpan and Dunhuang became sister cities.

-According to reports from Radio Free Asia, as of 2020, there were eight Xinjiang internment camps in the prefecture.

 Geography

 Subdivisions

-Turpan directly controls 1 district and 2 counties.
+Turpan directly controls one district and two counties.

 Turpan is located about 150 km southeast of Ürümqi, Xinjiang's capital, in a mountain basin, on the northern side of the Turpan Depression, at an elevation of 30 m above sea level.
-Outside of Turpan is a small volcanic cone, the Turfan volcano, that is said to have erupted in 1120 as described in the Song Dynasty.
+Outside of Turpan is a small volcanic cone, the Turfan volcano, that is said to have erupted in 1120 as described in the Song dynasty.
 In June 1995, a book of standard names for local geography was published.